Registration opens March 3 for Grandfather Mountain’s third annual Critter Crawl, a challenging 5K race set for June 7.

 The race begins in MacRae Meadows and gains more than 900 feet in elevation as it climbs Grandfather Mountain, winds through the animal habitats and ends at the Mile High Swinging Bridge.

 Proceeds from the race will benefit the otter habitat renovations set to begin in March, including repairs and enhancements to the underwater viewing area.Read More

 As we would like to, again, congratulate Girls on the Run of the High Country, Club Synergy, and High Country Soccer Association for being awarded our first scholarship awards last fall, we are excited to announce applications for the spring scholarship awards!

-High Country Recreation has set aside $1000 to be given away this fall to recreation groups who apply and qualify for this program with grant amounts of $250 and $500.
+High Country Recreation has set aside $1000 to be given away this spring to recreation groups who apply and qualify for this program with grant amounts of $250 and $500.
 All scholarship money will be given through recreation groups who will then distribute to individuals or families who may not be able to participate due to financial constraints.
 This money will be used to increase the groups current scholarship program and cannot go to general operating budgets.
-The deadline for the application process is November 15, 2013.
+The deadline for the application process is March 31, 2014.
 To apply, please fill out this application.
 If you have any questions, please contact HCR at email@example.com.Read More

 High Country Recreation has recently awarded its first scholarships to local recreation groups.
 The application process opened this past fall for recreation groups to receive money for their scholarship funds that would be used to help kids and families participate who may be limited due to financial constraints.
 “We wanted to give this money to local groups who are providing recreation opportunities and were already working to help people participate who have financial needs.”, explains High Country Recreation board president, Scott St. Clair.